Kristina01111000/WordPressTheme/README.md

 			- normal pictures can just be put in using image in page builder -> in peepso logo height has to be in px, not %
 	-> he uses inmotion web hosting
-		- can't get the auto updates to work for some odd reason
+		- auto updates work now
-		- some work now, checking them all,
-			- pmp works

 To Do: